hexagontk/hexagon/README.md

 The goals of the project are:

 1. Be simple to use: make it easy to develop user services (HTTP or message consumers) quickly.
-It is focused on making the usual tasks easy, rather than making a complex tool with a lot of features.
+It is focused on making the usual tasks easy.
 2. Make it easy to hack: allow the user to add extensions or change the toolkit itself.
 The code is meant to be simple for the users to understand it.
-Avoid having to read blogs, documentation or getting certified to use it effectively.

 Which are NOT project goals: